 Could reframing cancer as a chronic condition change the way we approach treatment?
 An oncology medical director imagines a paradigm shift that could face the challenge of recurrence head on – and explains how we’re getting closer to making this a reality.

 When asked about acute myeloid leukemia (AML), doctors, researchers and patient advocates almost always answer with the same word: devastating.
-As we look to advance options for those with this pervasively aggressive disease, an AbbVie researcher explains why for older patients in particular, AML is a complex cancer to treat.
+As we look to options for those with this pervasively aggressive disease, an AbbVie researcher explains why for older patients in particular, AML is a complex cancer to treat.